 The Ground-based Midcourse Defense (GMD) system is designed to detect, intercept and destroy long-range ballistic missiles during their midcourse phase of flight.
 It provides early detection and tracking during the boost phase, as well as midcourse target discrimination, precision intercept and destruction of the target through the force of collision.

 Officials estimate the project will have a $3.2 billion positive impact on Michigan’s economy, including the addition of 300 new jobs directly and up to 1,800 jobs indirectly.

 The mission of the Michigan Aerospace Manufacturers Association (“MAMA”) is to: serve and represent the interests of Michigan’s aerospace and defense manufacturing firms with a single unified voice; to provide educational programs and industry research to its members; and to promote the State of Michigan’s aerospace and defense manufacturing community within the global industry.

 MAMA’s objective is to be the supply chain of choice that is recognized for taking the “costs out of cost” for services, manufactured components, assemblies and complete systems.
 We are designed to take the risk out of the supply chain by having the best in class suppliers for cost, quality and delivery.

-For 70 years, Weldaloy has been a leading provider of custom copper, aluminum, and other non-ferrous forgings serving a variety of industries such as Aerospace, Electronics, Oil and Gas, and more.
+Since 1926, Weldaloy has been a leading provider of custom copper, aluminum, and other non-ferrous forgings serving a variety of industries such as aerospace, electronics, oil and gas, and industrial equipment.
 Weldaloy’s goal is to create meaningful and lasting relationships with each customer by providing the highest level of service and quality.
 Weldaloy’s Vertical Integration Process offers its customers a single source for forged and machined non-ferrous metal products.